Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

 We stress again that the definition given here has essentially \textit{nothing} to do with the strong Feller property of $\CQ$.
-It rather generalises the notion of the strong Feller property for the Markov process associated to \eref{eqn:SDErpi} in the case where the driving noise is white in time.
-See for example the review article \cite{Hair:09} for more details. \begin{definition} The solutions to \eref{eqn:SDErpi} are said to be \textit{topologically irreducible} if, for every $z \in \CX$, $w \in \CW$ and every non-empty open set $U\subset \CX$, one has $\CQ(z,w; U \times \CW ) > 0$. \end{definition}
+It rather generalizes the notion of the strong Feller property for the Markov process associated to (\ref{eqnSDErpi}) in the case where the driving noise is white in time.
+See, for example, the review article~\cite{Hair09} for more details. \begin{definition} The solutions to (\ref{eqnSDErpi}) are said to be \textit {topologically irreducible} if, for every $z \in\CX$, $w \in\CW$ and every nonempty open set $U\subset\CX$, one has $\CQ(z,w; U \times\CW) > 0$. \end{definition}

-\begin{remark} In order to prove topological irreducibility, one usually uses some form of the Stroock-Varadhan support theorem \cite{SVSupport}.
-A version of this theorem was shown in the present context to hold in \cite[Thm~15.63]{Friz:Vict:10}.
-This shows that, in order to verify that \eref{eqn:SDErpi} is topologically irreducible, it suffices to show that, for every $x_0 \in \R^n$, the set of points that are obtained as the solution at time $t=1$ to \begin{equ} \dot x(t) = V_0(x(t)) + \sum_{i=1}^d V_i(x(t))\, u_i(t)\;,\quad x(0) = x_0\;, \end{equ} with $u \in \CC^\infty([0,1], \R^d)$ is dense in $\R^n$. \end{remark}
+\begin{remark} In order to prove topological irreducibility, one usually uses some form of the Stroock--Varadhan support theorem~\cite{SVSupport}.
+A version of this theorem was shown in the present context to hold in \cite{FrizVict10}, Theorem~15.63.
+This shows that, in order to verify that (\ref{eqnSDErpi}) is topologically irreducible, it suffices to show that, for every $x_0 \in\R^n$, the set of points that are obtained as the solution at time $t=1$ to